mk-fg/reliable-discord-client-irc-daemon/README.rst

 Accepting friend requests and adding/removing these can be done via regular discord webui and is not implemented in this client in any special way.

+See also `Auto-joining channels`_ section below for an easy way to pop-up new private chats in the IRC client via invites.

 Discord channel threads
 ```````````````````````